fubel/synthehicle/README.md

 ### News (18/11/22)

-* :boom: Synthehicle has been accepted to WACV Workshops 2023
+* Synthehicle has been accepted to WACV Workshops 2023
 * We have added the CARLA and evaluation scripts
 * The evaluation server is ready and we are currently working on deploying it